isabelroses/website/content/custom-lib-nixossystem.md

 ### lib/modules.nix

 This is where `lib.evalModules` is defined which takes the `modules` and `specialArgs` from before.
-It also takes the `class` arugment, which is a nominal type, which ensures that only compatible modules are imported.
+It also takes the `class` argument, which is a nominal type, which ensures that only compatible modules are imported.
 This may become really useful later.
 We do not need to analyze too much into this, since we will be calling this function later.